-Appendix 4: Use and Installation of the Optional blower and Thermodisc
+Appendix 2: Installation and Use of Optional Air Circulation Fan and Thermodisc

-An optional circulation fan may be installed on the back of the stove (DB03102, DB03111, DB03112 and DB03113 models.
-Included on the DB03101 model) to increase the flow of air past heat exchange surfaces and to help circulate warm air in the room.
+An optional fan can be installed on the back of the stove to increase the flow of air past heat exchange surfaces and to help circulate warm air in the room.
 When used regularly, the fan can provide a small increase in efficiency, up to 2 percent.
 However, the use of a fan should not be used as a way to gain more output from a stove that is undersized for the space it is intended to heat.
+You can purchase this option through your DROLET dealer.
+Make sure to specify this part number: # AC03095

-When using the fan, allow the stove to reach operating temperature (approximately one hour), before turning it on.
+When using the optional fan, allow the stove to reach operating temperature (approximately one hour), before turning it on.
 The increased airflow from the fan cools the firebox and could affect the start-up combustion efficiency if the fan is turned on too early.
-You can also install an optional thermodisc kit to enable the blower to start or stop automatically when the stove is hot or too cold.
+You can also install a thermodisc to enable the blower to start or stop automatically when the stove is hot or too cold.
 The thermodisc part number is AC05530 for a basic model and ACO2055 for a quick connect model.
 Installation instructions are supplied with the blower and the thermodisc.